-If you’re resident in Sri Lanka and trying to unblock Facebook, WhatsApp, or Viber, then your best bet is to use a Virtual Private Network (VPN).
+If you reside in Sri Lanka and are trying to unblock Facebook, WhatsApp, or Viber, then your best bet is to use a Virtual Private Network (VPN).
 It’ll spoof your location to a different country so that your internet service provider won’t be able to figure out that you’re actually located inside Sri Lanka.
 This will unblock all the aforementioned services.

 In this article, we’ll take you through a list of the best VPNs to regain access to Facebook in Sri Lanka.
 They’re ranked on the following factors:

 - Robust security standards so your location remains hidden

 - Large number of server locations

 ExpressVPN ships with an easy-to-use interface and its core service — when judged on speed and the stability of connection — has always performed admirably.
 Encryption protocols are military-grade and will keep your location hidden.